dsharlet/ev3cv/README.md

 The main challenge with using NXTcam for stereo vision is calibration.
 Stereo calibration is the name for the task of learning the intrinsic and extrinsic parameters for a pair of stereo cameras.
 The standard techniques for stereo calibration involve placing a pattern convenient for extracting features of a known relative position.
+With a set of observations from these points, the camera parameters necessary for accurate stereo vision can be estimated.

 Unfortunately, these techniques are difficult to use with NXTcam, because NXTcam only provides the position of objects it detects within its field of view.
 Therefore, we need to find another